-Young children’s healthy development is dependent on a number of important factors that support physical, emotional, and social as well as cognitive development.
-In addition to the proven benefits of high-quality early childhood education, health, nutrition, and other comprehensive services play a crucial role in preparing young children to thrive in school and life.
+Young children’s healthy development is dependent on a number of important factors that support physical, emotional, social and cognitive development.
+In addition to the proven benefits of high-quality early childhood education, health, nutrition and other comprehensive services play a crucial role in preparing young children to thrive in school and life.

 Access to healthy, nutritious foods is essential for healthy brain and physical development, but in 2019, 15.36% of children under age 6 in the United States lived in households affected by food insecurity.
 These rates are higher for households headed by a single parent as well as African Americans and Hispanic families.
 Healthy children begin with healthy pregnancies.
 Data shows that poor nutrition creates an intergenerational transmission of poverty as people facing food insecurity during pregnancy are more likely to experience birth complications, and their children are also more likely to experience food insecurity.

 Many families face barriers to accessing healthy, nutritious, and age-appropriate foods, and as a result, young children lack essential vitamins and nutrients.
 The results of poor diets in early childhood can have long-lasting negative effects for children, as well as costly downstream health care investments.
 Children who experience food insecurity as infants and toddlers are more likely to have lower levels of cognitive and social-emotional skills at kindergarten entry.
 Food insecurity in the preschool years is also correlated with higher levels of behavior problems and obesity in early childhood and adulthood.
 Improving nutrition for young children improves health and prevents costly and dangerous public health issues, including heart disease, stroke, and diabetes.